-We have boating education courses for all levels from beginners to experienced boaties.
 We’re based in the heart of the city at Clyde Quay boat harbour.
-If you have any questions, please don’t hesitate to drop us an email or give us a call (please note office hours vary – we are often in our natural environment … on the water!).
+If you have any questions, please don’t hesitate to drop us an email or give us a call – please note office hours vary as we are often in our natural environment … on the water.

 Our keelboat sailing courses will take you from a complete novice through to cruising on the ocean waves, sailing in yacht races or owning your own boat.